dipjyotimetia/git-guide/README.md

 Suppose you modified two files, namely “sort.c” and “search.c” and you want two different commits for each operation.
 You can add one file in the staging GIT

 4
 area and do commit.
 After the first commit, repeat the same procedure for another file.

 # First commit
 [bash]$ git add sort.c

 # adds file to the staging area
 [bash]$ git commit –m “Added sort operation”

 # Second commit
 [bash]$ git add search.c

 # adds file to the staging area
 [bash]$ git commit –m “Added search operation”
 Blobs
 Blob stands for Binary Large Object.
-Each version of a file is represented by blob.
+Each version of a file is represented byblob.
 A blob holds the file data but doesn’t contain any metadata about the file.

 It is a binary file and in Git database, it is named as SHA1 hash of that file.
-In Git, files are not addressed by names.
+InGit, files are not addressed by names.
 Everything is content-addressed.

 Trees
 Tree is an object, which represents a directory.
-It holds blobs as well as other sub-directories.
+It holds blobs as well as othersub-directories.
 A tree is a binary file that stores references to blobs and trees which are also named as SHA1 hash of the tree object.

 Commits
 Commit holds the current state of the repository.
-A commit is also named by SHA1 hash.
+A commit is also namedby SHA1 hash.
 You can consider a commit object as a node of the linked list.

 Every commit object has a pointer to the parent commit object.
 From a given commit, you can traverse back by looking at the parent pointer to view the history of the commit.
 If a commit has multiple parent commits, then that particular commit has been created by merging two branches.

 Branches
 Branches are used to create another line of development.
 By default, Git has a master branch, which is same as trunk in Subversion.
 Usually, a branch is created to work on a new feature.
 Once the feature is completed, it is merged back with the master branch and we delete the branch.
 Every branch is GIT

 5
 referenced by HEAD, which points to the latest commit in the branch.
 Whenever you make a commit, HEAD is updated with the latest commit.